Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model: Introduction

-The results presented in this work are computed within a fully relativistic and quantum mechanical framework, where the initial state is described by an independent-particle relativistic mean-field (RMF) model \cite{Serot86}, and the final-state is consistently described by solving the Dirac equation for the final nucleon in the presence of relativistic potentials.
-This way we obtain a realistic description of the scattering process that, contrary to the non-relativistic approaches, can safely be applied in the entire energy region.
-We compare our calculation of the electromagnetic responses of the $^{12}$C nucleus with the available experimental data.
-We find the contribution of MEC negligible in the $R_L$ while it increases the $R_T$ by around 30\%.
-The agreement with data is good in general and astonishing in some cases.
+The results presented in this work are computed within a fully relativistic and quantum mechanical framework, where the initial state is described by an unfactorized representation of the spectral function based on single-particle solutions of relativistic mean-field (RMF) model \cite{Serot86}.
+The final state is described as a solution of the Dirac equation for the final nucleon in the presence of relativistic potentials.
+This way we obtain a realistic description of the scattering process that can be applied in the entire kinematical region of interest for electron and neutrino scattering.
+Details of the theoretical approach and a comparison with the electromagnetic (EM) inclusive responses of carbon 12 have been presented in~\cite{Franco-Munoz23}.
+In this work, we extend that previous analysis by: i) studying the sensitivity of the calculations with the description of the knocked out nucleon, i.e., we address the effect of the treatment of final-state interactions and issues related with the (lack of) orthogonality between initial and final states; ii) comparing with inclusive cross sections; and iii) including calcium 40 in the analyses.
+Modeling and comparing with calcium 40 is interesting by itself, but also because it will pave the way to argon 40, which is the target material in a few neutrino detectors~\cite{DUNE16,MicroBooNE20}.